remeric/Board-Game-Project/README.md

 Please see my various branches to check out other implementations of the application, such as the EKS_Build branch that utilizes Kubernetes on Amazon EKS behind a load balancer.
 The branches are to show my experience but the main applicaiton I plan to run in free tier services to save on personal cost.

 ## Implementation
+NOTICE!  these instructions may not always be 100% up to date as I am constantly working on my skills and updating things, this is more to work as a guide is someone else would also like to play around with the app on their own.
 - Update ./app/games.xlsx with your own list of games
 - Build your docker image and push to your docker hub
 - In terraform/backend-state: